Image Credit: navierboat.com

 Navier is tackling exactly these problems by combining hydrofoil technology, electric propulsion, advanced composites, and intelligent software control to create high-efficiency marine vessels.
 The technology aims to lift the hull out of the water once sufficient speed is achieved, thereby drastically reducing drag and increasing energy efficiency.
 The electric drive eliminates fuel-based emissions, noise, and much of the vibration.
 Altogether, the company claims to cut operating costs by up to 90% relative to typical gas-powered boats.
 The need for such technology is particularly important in coastal cities with congested land transport infrastructure, in ferry, water taxi or short haul maritime applications, defense or mission-critical uses where silent, efficient operations, speed, and reduced maintenance are key.
 Also, environmental regulations (for emissions, noise, wake) are increasingly stringent, pushing maritime transport towards cleaner solutions.

-Navier was founded in January 2021 by Sampriti Bhattacharyya, PhD, an MIT-trained mechanical engineer and former aerospace researcher who now serves as CEO, together with Reo Baird, a naval architect, and Kenny Jensen, PhD, a physicist with expertise in control systems and autonomy who previously worked on advanced flight technologies at Makani.
-The team combines deep expertise in aerospace, robotics, naval engineering, and high-performance materials, bringing together the technical breadth needed to design and scale hydrofoiling electric boats.
-Their backgrounds in both academia and industry, including NASA projects, advanced composites, and control software, provide Navier with a strong foundation to push the boundaries of maritime electrification and hydrodynamic innovation.
+Founded in January 2021 by Sampriti Bhattacharyya, PhD, an MIT-trained mechanical engineer and former aerospace researcher, Navier was established alongside Reo Baird, a naval architect, and Kenny Jensen, PhD, a physicist specializing in control systems and autonomy.
+The founding team combines expertise in aerospace engineering, robotics, naval architecture, and advanced materials—bringing together the interdisciplinary capabilities required to design and scale hydrofoiling electric vessels.
+Their backgrounds across academia, aerospace research, and high-performance composites provide a strong technical foundation for maritime electrification and hydrodynamic innovation.

 Navier’s flagship product, the N30 Pioneer Edition, is a 30-foot all-electric hydrofoiling vessel designed to deliver efficiency, comfort, and sustainability for a wide range of maritime users.
 Built from lightweight carbon fiber composites and equipped with retractable hydrofoils, the boat lifts above the water to drastically reduce drag by up to 90%, allowing for longer range, higher speeds, and smoother rides compared to conventional hull designs.
 The emissions-free propulsion is powered by high-capacity batteries that drive quiet electric motors, which also cut down on vibration and maintenance.
 To ensure stability and safety, the boat uses sophisticated flight control systems similar to those found in modern aircraft that automatically adjust the foils in real time to maintain balance, absorb wave impact, and enable smooth transitions between displacement and foiling modes.
 Retractable foil mechanisms allow for shallow water operations and docking flexibility, while redundant onboard systems reduce risk of failure.